22f1001082/TDS_Project_2/goodreads/README.md

 # Goodreads Dataset Analysis
 ## Data Description
-The dataset appears to be a collection of information about books, likely sourced from a platform like Goodreads.
-Each entry is identified by a unique `book_id` and is associated with other identifiers such as `goodreads_book_id`, `best_book_id`, and `work_id`.
-It includes metadata about the books, such as the `authors`, `original_title`, and `title`.
-The dataset also captures publication details, specifically the `original_publication_year` and `language_code`.
+The dataset appears to contain information about books, likely sourced from a platform like Goodreads.
+Each row represents a unique book entry, identified by a `book_id` and potentially linked to a Goodreads-specific identifier.
+The dataset includes various attributes that describe the book, such as `goodreads_book_id`, `best_book_id`, and `work_id`, which may relate to metadata about the book across different formats or editions.

-Several columns provide insights into the book's reception and popularity, including `average_rating`, `ratings_count`, and `work_ratings_count`, alongside specific ratings across different categories (1 to 5 stars).
-There are also columns related to the book's ISBN numbers (`isbn`, `isbn13`) for identification purposes.
-Visual representation is supported through `image_url` and `small_image_url`, offering links to book cover images.
-The dataset seems to be structured for analysis or exploration of book popularity and reader feedback.
+Additional attributes provide insights into the book's details, including `isbn` and `isbn13` for international book identifiers, `authors` for the creators of the book, and `original_publication_year` revealing when the book was first published.
+Information such as `original_title` and `title` captures the book's name.

+The dataset also includes several columns related to the book's reception, such as `average_rating`, `ratings_count`, and `work_ratings_count`, which indicate how well the book is perceived and the volume of ratings it has received.
+The ratings are further broken down into categories from 1 to 5 stars via `ratings_1` through `ratings_5`, providing a detailed view of reader sentiment.

+Additionally, the dataset contains visual elements with `image_url` and `small_image_url` for book cover images and supports multilingual aspects with the `language_code`.
+Overall, this dataset serves as a comprehensive resource for analyzing various aspects of books and their reception in a reading community.
 ## Data Overview
 ### Summary Statistics
 | Stat | book_id | goodreads_book_id | best_book_id | work_id | books_count | isbn13 | original_publication_year | average_rating | ratings_count | work_ratings_count | work_text_reviews_count | ratings_1 | ratings_2 | ratings_3 | ratings_4 | ratings_5 |